-Admissions Requirements for the Diploma in Medical Assisting Program
+Admissions Requirements for the Diploma in Practical Nursing Program

-In addition to the general Beal University admissions requirements found above, the Diploma in Medical Assisting requires:
+In addition to the general Beal University admissions requirements found above, the Diploma in Practical Nursing requires:

-- 1. Applicants must submit official high school transcripts and/or college/university transcripts. - 2.
-Applicants are required to provide proof of immunizations against the following, prior to attending MA101 Introduction to Medical Assisting: - a.
+- 1. Applicants must achieve a score of 58.7% or higher on the nursing entrance exam.
+This is a pre-admission assessment to determine whether a student has the necessary academic skills to perform effectively in a school of nursing. - 2.
+Applicants must submit official high school transcripts and/or college/university transcripts that show a cumulative (overall) grade point average of 2.0. - 3.
+Prior to attending PN100 Introduction to Practical Nursing, applicants must have obtained a Current CPR Certification: Basic Life Support (BLS) from the American Heart Association (AHA). - 4.
+In addition to the immunizations required of all applicants to Beal University, Nursing program applicants are required to provide proof of immunizations against the following prior to attending PN100 Introduction to Practical Nursing: - a.
 Hepatitis Series B and Titer.
 6+ month process.
 If non-immune, a waiver is required. - b.
 Negative Test for Tuberculosis (PPD).
 A 2-step PPD is required. - c.
 Chickenpox with a Varicella Titer.
 If non-immune, 2 doses of Varicella virus vaccine is required. - d.
 Tetanus and diphtheria (Td, DTaP, etc.) administered within the last 10 years is required. - e.
-Measles, mumps, and rubella (MMR): Two (2) doses of MMR are required or proof of immunity through titer testing (blood work) for MMR for all applicants born after December 31, 1956 is required. - 3.
-Background checks are required for all Medical Assisting students.
-Students enrolling in the Medical Assisting program must successfully pass a background check prior to the beginning of the programs clinicals.
+Measles, mumps, and rubella (MMR): Two (2) doses of MMR are required or proof of immunity through titer testing (blood work) for MMR for all applicants born after December 31, 1956, is required. - 5.
+Annual requirement: Influenza (Flu) shot. - 6.
+Nursing students must be able to provide proof of personal health insurance or enroll in the school's health insurance program. - 7.
+Background checks are required for all Nursing students.
+Students enrolling in the Practical Nursing program must successfully pass a background check prior to the beginning of the program's clinicals.